What Every Applicant Needs To Know

 The University is eager to provide educational opportunities for adult learners who may wish to expand career opportunities or simply to take part in an exciting intellectual environment.
 In many cases, such students can complete degree requirements by taking courses in the Division of Professional and Continuing Studies.
 Qualified Delaware residents who are 60 years of age or older and who have been admitted to a degree program may attend undergraduate or graduate classes on a space-available basis without paying the application, course, registration, or other fees.
 Such students must cover the cost of books, laboratory supplies, and shop fees.

-The Office of Undergraduate Admissions reviews applications for Fall and Spring admission.
+The Office of Undergraduate Admissions generally reviews applications for Fall and Spring admission.
 Review the important dates and deadlines below to ensure you complete your application on time.

 October 1 - Begin filing the Free Application for Federal Student Aid (FAFSA)